Tathanito/makuron-chan/README.md

 Cheers!

 # MAKURON is only for Macrons
-# HIRAGANA-CHAN is only for hiragana
+# HIRAGANA-CHAN is only for Hiragana
-# MAKURON-CHAN is for hiragana and Macrons
+# MAKURON-CHAN is for Hiragana and Macrons

-# PACO is for spanish (obviously)
+# PACO is for Spanish (obviously)